s0berage/HexChat-Weather-Crypto-IMDB-Bot-AddOn/README.md

 # HexChat-Weather-Crypto-IMDB-Bot-AddOn
 HexChat-Weather-Crypto-IMDB-Bot-AddOn - Looks up weather, crypto prices, imdb ratings via API keys in a python script for hexchat.

-Sure!
-I will include "s0berage" as the author in the script's comment section and also include it in the printed output when the script is loaded.
-This helps clarify who developed the script.
-Below is the updated script with the author attribute included.

 ### Updated HexChat Script with Author

 ```python